Bonus–malus: Automobile insurance

 Most insurers around the world have introduced some form of merit-rating in automobile third party liability insurance.
 Such systems penalize at-fault accidents by premium surcharges and reward claim-free years by discounts, commonly known as a "no-claims discount".

 The most usual BMS divides drivers by classes, where each class has its own discount or surcharge that is applied to the basic premium.
 A claim-free year implies in a decline of one or more degrees on the Bonus/Malus class table on the anniversary of the contract.
 A claim entails an increase of a given number of degrees on the Bonus/Malus scale on the anniversary of the contract.
 Generally, one degree corresponds to a 5% discount or surcharge.
 The starting class may depend on the driver's age, sex, place of residence, the car's horsepower.
-Each country has a different legislation, which rules how many degrees an insurer may increase or decrease, the maximum bonus or malus allowed and which statistics insurers can use to evaluate the starting class of a driver.
+Each country has different legislation, which rules how many degrees an insurer may increase or decrease, the maximum bonus or malus allowed and which statistics insurers can use to evaluate the starting class of a driver.

-A BMS usually has an effect on road safety statistics, as it stimulates drivers to be careful and avoid accidents that would lead to the loss of bonus.

-Most insurers have a policy whereby an unused bonus or NCD will expire in within two years.
-Insurers will discontinue a prior customers no claims bonus if they no longer have an insurance policy.
+Academic literature concerning bonus malus systems typically presupposes that the quantity of claims within a given period follows a Poisson distribution.
+In this context, the parameter λ of the Poisson distribution, signifying claim frequency, is assumed to be accurately known and serves as a risk metric for the policy.
+Nevertheless, adopting a more pragmatic standpoint, complete awareness of this parameter is often unattainable, necessitating some form of estimation with the inherent uncertainties of the estimation process.
+Consequently, practical approaches involve fitting it through modal intervals or employing fuzzy numbers, for instance.